Destiny Elimoghale

-Destiny Onoguekhan Elimoghale (born 23 April 2009) is a professional Italian footballer who plays as a winger for Juventus.
+Destiny Onoguekhan Elimoghale (born 23 April 2009) is an Italian professional footballer who plays as a winger, attacking midfielder and forward for club Juventus Next Gen.

 Early life

 Elimoghale was born on 23 April 2009.
 A native of Turin, Italy, he is of Nigerian descent through his parents.

 Club career

 As a youth player, Elimoghale joined the youth academy of GAR Rebaudengo.
 Following his stint there, he joined the youth academy of Serie A side Juventus.

 International career

 Elimoghale is an Italy youth international.
 During May 2025, he played for the Italy national under-17 football team at the 2025 UEFA European Under-17 Championship.
+Later in November finishing in third place at the 2025 FIFA U-17 World Cup.